Be a Victor to Make a Difference

 Museum Endowment Funds

-The new Museum of Natural History is celebrating six new endowment funds!
+The new Museum of Natural History is celebrating seven new endowment funds!
 Long-time generous donors have established the following endowments that will provide growing and long-term impact and support for programs that align with their interests.

 - Jack Daball Museum Programs Fund